StarbaseCo/starbase-platform-smart-contracts/README.md

 When it mints, the ownership from the deployed CompanyToken contract needs to be passed on to TokenSale contract.
 This is accomplished via the `transferOwnership` function found in the zeppelin-solidity's `Ownable.sol` contract.

-When it distributes already created tokens, these tokens must be sent to the TokenSale contract.
+When it distributes already created tokens, these tokens must be sent to the TokenSale contract and the token contract must not be paused.

 A TokenSale is successful once the sales reach the `softCap`.
 A TokenSale wil not distribute token more than what was defined as the `crowdsaleCap`.
 Tokens are distributed on the go whether it is minted by the TokenSale or not.
 It is possible that a project has not reached the `softCap` but tokens were distributed by the TokenSale contract.